Stellantis/api-standards/README.md

 Certain types of operations might require processing of the request in an asynchronous manner in order to avoid long delays on the client side and prevent long-standing open client connections waiting for the operations to complete.
 Usually, asynchronism should be considered when a delays exceed 400ms.
 If that is the case, API designers should ask themselves if such delay is problematic or not.

-For such use cases, APIs MUST employ the following pattern:

 ## Operation Completion Notification

 There exists multiple ways to notify the API consumer that the operation has finished executing :